itissid/Drop-PoT/README.md

 There will be errors in this process due to OpenAI timing out.
 In running this I found that this errored in 2-3/100 data points, even with 10 retries and exponentail back off.
 YMMV.
-But we need to eventually deal with this.
-A dumb way is to keep retrying forever but that might take a long time for more than a few 1000 examples.
-A more clever way is to use async frameworks like celery and AMPQ to deal with the failures in a more clever way.
+But we need to eventually deal with the errors in data.
+A dumb way to do this is to keep retrying forever but that might take a long time for more than a few 1000 examples.
+A more clever way is to use async frameworks like celery and AMPQ to deal with the failures by queing them onto a retry queue and process them later.

 We record the failures in the database: